 All four doors have bottle holders.
 With the four cup holders — two up front and two in the rear seat armrest, there are eight drink holders present.
 Additional in-door storage, the center console, a deep glove box and seat back storage provides enough places to hold much of everything when you’re on the road.
 The sedan’s 16 cubic foot trunk is one of the larger in this segment, fulfilling your storage needs accordingly.

 All models come with keyless entry, push-button start, power accessories, and tilt and telescopic steering column, two 12-volt outlets, a USB port, and an audio jack.
 Air conditioning, audio, and vanity mirrors are standard.

 At the 200C level, this model brings in a remote start system, a 6-speaker audio system, a leather-wrapped steering wheel, a heated steering wheel, and heated front seats.
 Optional features with the test model brought in a $1,295 preferred group package with adaptive cruise control, blind spot detection, parallel and perpendicular park, lane departure warning with lane keep assist, and advanced brake assist.

 The test model also added a $995 Premium Group with luxury door trim (leather), ventilated front seats, real wood accents, and a 115-volt power outlet.
-A $795 premium lighting group with HID headlamps and LED fog lights and upgraded polished aluminum, 19-inch wheels ($995) rounded out the add ons for this model.
-Thus, the standard $27,570 price for the front-wheel drive 200C topped out at $33,540.
-Choose all-wheel drive and you get the larger engine, pushing this sedan’s final price closer to $35,000.
+A $795 premium lighting group with HID headlamps and LED fog lights and upgraded polished aluminum, 19-inch wheels ($995) rounded out the add-ons for this model.
+Thus, the standard $27,570 price for the front-wheel-drive 200C topped out at $33,540.
+Choose the all-wheel drive and you get the larger engine, pushing this sedan’s final price closer to $35,000.

 On the Road